Shipwrecks

 He’s speechless for a few seconds.

-He tries to flow the belt, and is thrown back by a powerful energy blast.
+A moment later, he’s thrown back by a powerful energy blast.

-“I didn’t do it, Balshown,” I answer.
+“I didn’t do it, Balshown,” I tell him, wondering who did.

-“Give him a chance to explain.”
+“Give Yagrin a chance to explain.”

 Balshown shakes his head.